 Ban Mae Resort

-18 a/c bungalows set around a lagoon or on the sea front.
-Kayaks, boat trips, restaurant but no beach, popular with weekenders.
+18 a/c bungalows set around a lagoon or on the sea front in Chek Bae.
+Kayaks and boat trips are available, restaurant on site but there is no beach.
+Popular with weekenders.

 Return to Koh Chang Resorts, Hotels and Bungalows